ChickwensRule/game-jam/README.md

 ## Adding Words

-Feel free to add new words to the list, but don't go over 10 characters or there will be some visual glitches.
+Feel free to add new words to the `words.txt` list, but don't go over 10 characters per word or there will be some visual glitches.
+Words are separated by newlines (\n).

 #### Valid characters:
 - **A-Z** (caps only)